-- There is free wireless available in the Math Café and Learning Center (with lots of places to plug in so your battery won't be depleted.) - The relaxed atmosphere and table arrangement in the Math Café and Learning Center provide great locations for study groups to meet and work. - Instructional assistants are available in the Learning Center and Math Café to answer your math, and study skills questions.
-The Math Café specializes in Math 50, 75, 95, 98, 105, and 111, and it is the best place to get help with ALEKS. - The Learning Center also offers 3 hours per week of free individual and small group tutoring.
+- There is free wireless available in the Math Café and Learning Center (with lots of places to plug in so your battery won't be depleted.) - The relaxed atmosphere and table arrangement in the Math Café and Learning Center provide great locations for study groups to meet and work. - Instructional assistants are available in the Math Café to answer your math, ALEKS and study skills questions for Math 50, 75, 95 and 98. - The Learning Center offers some free individual and small group tutoring in addition to the help desk.

-Computers:
+Computers

-- Computer labs are open to students in the Library and in the Learning Center. - Laptops are usually available for short-term check out from the Library. - Laptops are also available for use in the Math Cafe.
+Computer labs are open to students in the Library and in the Learning Center.
+Laptops are usually available for short-term check out from the Library.
+Laptops are also available for use in the Math Cafe.